Xiscoder/Android-Password-Manager/README.md

 ```
 <br>
 <br>
 Essentially when the save button is hit, we use a switch statement with a function call to check whether the information is valid.
 We have different cases for whether or not it's valid - however, if the information is valid the statement case returned is 0.
 If the data is valid we create the string to add to the file that shall be added onto the device holding the given account information.
 We use the dashes to split the information.
 This is done because when the data is retrieved we need a way to split the string of information.
 Once the string has been created you simply stream the data to the file called "AccountDetails" onto the device.
 Since this file does not exist, it creates the file.
 Then the program writes the data to the newly created file and closes the stream.
 Next we take the user to their new dashboard using an Intent.
+Notice that the file output stream is of type MODE_PRIVATE.
+This will OVERWRITE the file if it exists with new data and also forces the data to be app-specific!
 <br>
 <br>
 The dashboard simply displays the password information that the user has stored on their phone.
 Right now it's empty.
 We will come back to this activity to add the ability to see passwords later.
 For now add an intent to the add button and link this to the add password functionality.